Healthcare Ransomware: There Isn't Always a Breach

 Now you know the truth.

-If restoring access to data is extremely time sensitive, then you may decide to pay the attacker's fee to get access quicker.
-Be aware, however, not all attackers will provide access even after paying the fee.
+If restoring access to data is extremely time sensitive, then you might decide to pay the ransom.
+Be aware, however, not all attackers will provide access even after paying.
+Plus, the FBI recommends never paying at all (probably because the FBI feels ransomware will eventually disappear if victims never pay).

 DISCLAIMER: Because of the generality of this article, the information provided herein may not be applicable in every situation and should not be acted upon without specific legal advice based on particular situations.